Pomp and Circumstance Marches: Description

-The march has an opening section consisting mainly of two-bar rhythmic phrases which are repeated in various forms, and a lyrical Trio constructed like the famous "Land of Hope and Glory" trio of March No. 1.

-The first eight bars of the march is played by the full orchestra with the melody played by the violas and upper woodwind.
+The march has an opening section consisting mainly of two-bar rhythmic phrases which are repeated in various forms, and a lyrical trio constructed like the "Land of Hope and Glory" trio of March No. 1.
+The first eight bars of the march are played by the full orchestra with the melody played by the violas.
 Both harps play from the beginning, while the cellos, double basses and timpani contribute a simple bass figure.
 The bass clarinet, contrabassoon, trombones and tuba are held "in reserve" for the repeat, when the first violins join the violas with the tune.
 There are subdued fanfares from the brass interrupted by little flourishes from the strings before the opening march is repeated.
-There is pause, then a little section which starts forcefully but quietens, leading into the Trio.
-The Trio follows the pattern of March No. 1, with the melody (in the subdominant key of C) played by clarinet, horn and violins.
-The violins start the Trio tune on the lowest note they can play, an open G-string, which gives a recognisable "twang" to this one note, and they are directed to play the passage sul G on the same string, for the sake of the tone-colour, and the accompaniment is from the harps, low strings and bassoons.
-The grand tune is repeated, as we expect, by the full orchestra; the opening march section returns; the grand tune is repeated once more, in the "home" key of G major; and the last word is had by a re-statement of the opening rhythmic patterns.
-The march prepares the audience for its end as surely as a train pulling into a station, with the violins, violas, and cellos ending on their resonant open G.
+There is a pause and then a little section which starts forcefully but quietens, leading into the trio.
+The trio follows the pattern of March No. 1, with the melody (in the subdominant key of C) played by clarinet, horn and violins.
+The violins start the trio tune on the lowest note they can play, an open G-string, and they are directed to play the passage sul G on the same string, for the sake of the tone-colour, and the accompaniment is from the harps, low strings and bassoons.
+The big tune is repeated by the full orchestra; the opening march section returns; the grand tune is repeated once more, in the home key of G major; and the last word is had by a re-statement of the opening rhythmic patterns.
+The march prepares the audience for its end as surely as a train pulling into a station, with the violins, violas, and cellos ending on a resonant open G.

 March No. 5 in C

 Dedication

-March No. 5 was composed in 1930, much later than the others, and dedicated "To my friend Dr. Percy C. Hull, Hereford".
-Its first public performance was on 20 September 1930 in a Queen's Hall concert conducted by Sir Henry Wood, though it had been recorded two days earlier in the Kingsway Hall, London, conducted by Elgar himself in spite of his poor health.
+March No. 5 was composed in 1930, and dedicated "To my friend Dr. Percy C. Hull, Hereford".
+Its first public performance was on 20 September 1930 in a Queen's Hall concert conducted by Sir Henry Wood, although it had been recorded two days earlier in the Kingsway Hall, London, conducted by Elgar himself in spite of his poor health.